 This finding is significant for several reasons.

 Once again, nature’s kitchen has brewed up a far better solution than the labs at the major pharmaceutical companies.
 Given the risk factors and the side effects of current treatments, the discovery that blueberries may do the trick represents a godsend.
-Blueberries have no side effects, don’t cost much, taste good, and if you care about such things, are aesthetically pleasing compared to a bottle of drugstore pills.
+Blueberries have no side effects, don’t cost much and taste great.

 The researchers contend that the findings from this study indicate that blueberries may also alleviate melanoma, as well as cancers of the breast, ovaries, and head and neck.
 More research is underway, while a host of past studies already show that the berries fight other forms of cancer.
 And so, the benefits revealed by this study may apply to those of us past diaper age (or those approaching it for the second time) — as do benefits found by scores of previous studies.